How To Stop Being Negative: 10 Powerful Ways To a Happier Mindset

-Today, it’s so easy to develop a negative mindset when every single day you’re bombarded with negative news on the media.
+Today, it’s so easy to be negative.
+I mean, every single day you’re blasted with negative news on the media!
 But that’s just a cherry on top.

 The cake is all the daily struggles you have to deal with and – surprise surprise – the biological tendency of our brain to be negative.

-It turns out, we’re naturally more sensitive to negative things so we tend to emphasize them more (thanks brain, you never stop to amaze us).
+It turns out, we’re naturally more sensitive to negative things so we tend to emphasize them more (thanks brain, you never cease to amaze us).

 “What’s wrong with cakes Amber, I really like cake, do you have a problem with it?
 Choose your words wisely.“